 - For every guest writer, we’d make sure to tag them so they’d get alerted, follow the page, and share with their connections.

-- When writing about a program, we’d tagged all program managers, program directors, recruiters, relevant professors, etc., and encouraged them to follow and share.
+- When writing about a program, we’d tag all program managers, program directors, recruiters, relevant professors, etc., and encourage them to follow and share.